troublesomeMilo/song-relational-database/README.md

         songplay_data = (row.ts, row.userId, row.level, songid, artistid,
                          row.sessionId, row.location, row.userAgent)
         cur.execute(songplay_table_insert, songplay_data)

+This songplay data tuple is then inserted into the songplays table using the imported songplay_table_insert query from `sql_queries.py`.
+Note that no songplay_id is inserted.
+This is because the songplay_id value is automatically and incrementally generated with each new row added to the table without inserting a specific value.

+    songplay_table_insert = ("INSERT INTO songplays (start_time, user_id, level, song_id, \
+                              artist_id, session_id, location, user_agent) \
+                              VALUES (%s, %s, %s, %s, %s, %s, %s, %s)")

 This completes the final process of the data processing.
 The last action of the `__main__` module is to close the connection to the database.